-It’s not surprising that exotic Istanbul, Europe’s largest city, is home to many luxury hotels.
+It’s not surprising that exotic Istanbul, Europe’s largest city, is home to many deluxe hotels.
 We’ve stayed at some of them, including the storied Ciragan Palace as well as the Ritz-Carlton Istanbul.
-(See our hotel reviews of these at the end of our post on “5 Top Hammams in Istanbul for Luxury Lovers.”)
+(See our hotel reviews of these two luxury Istanbul hotels at the end of our post on the best Istanbul hammams.)

 But we’ve also bedded down at several beautiful boutique hotels in Istanbul.